 The notion of identity was broken down into key themes: terroir, authenticity, expression, and the overall narrative.
 During the workshops, various participants recognized the need for a cohesive narrative about the identity of the B.C. wine region.

 Video: Learn more about the workshops and the process

-To capture and share the live discussion on identity, we have partnered with Plia Productions to create the short film, British Columbia Wine Region: A Territory Exploring its Identity.
+To capture and share the live discussion on identity, we partnered with Plia Productions to create the short film, British Columbia Wine Region: A Territory Exploring its Identity.

 A version of the film was shared at the Wine Leaders Forum Identity Day, March 5, 2018.
 From 28 June to 1 July, 2018 it was an official selection of the International Oenovideo Festival 2018 in Epernay, France.

-The film is currently available for viewing at the Kelowna Wine and Orchard Museum, located inside the Laurel Packinghouse, 1304 Ellis St, Kelowna, BC.
+The film was available for viewing over the summer, 2018 at the Kelowna Wine and Orchard Museum, located inside the Laurel Packinghouse, 1304 Ellis St, Kelowna, BC.